theuserge/TheUserge.github.io/deployment.md

 ### 21. UPSTREAM_REPO

-To use your Userge Userbot as default with all regular Updates and Patches also without customizing or modifying as your own choice this must be filled with Userge Main Repository URL in value.
+To use your Userge Userbot as default with all regular Updates and Patches.
+Also without customizing or modifying as your own choice, this must be filled with Userge Main Repository URL in value.

 ```bash
 https://github.com/UsergeTeam/Userge
 ```
 #### For Customized or Modified Repository

-If you plan to use this userbot with your own customized or modified code.
-You must fill your own Forked Userge Repository URL in UPSTREAM_REPO Var value.
+If you plan to use this userbot with your own customized or modified code, you must fill your own Forked Userge Repository URL in `UPSTREAM_REPO` Var value.

 ### 22. FINISHED_PROGRESS_STR

-To change the Progress Bar of Download and Uploads.
-You must fill Single text of filled bar line of character which can be shown in Finish bar.
+To change the Progress Bar of Download and Uploads, you must fill Single text of filled bar line of character which can be shown in Finish bar.

 You can Select any character from these listed sites: